dylan-wettlaufer/Blog-Website/README.md

-Create and manage blog osts with this website.
+Create and manage blog posts with this website.
 Each blog post can be edited or deleted and contain the date they were posted.
+Website was created with EJS, CSS, JS, Node.js and Express.js.

-How to download:
+How to Download:
 1. Use git clone to create a copy of the project
 2. Enter npm install into terminal
 3. Start server by entering node index.js